 Q – Why are there no Café specific zones designated for the South side of Jefferson Street, as they are for the North side of Jefferson Street?

 A – Because there is a fifteen-foot complimentary sidewalk on South side that will allow for extra outdoor seating, so there is no need to create café specific zones there.

 Q – How will the lighting be for the new plan?

 A – New pedestrian scale lighting will be installed along the entire sidewalk on both sides of the street parallel to one another across the street.
 Trees will be removed.
-The flower baskets will be able to hang from the light posts which will be tall enough to hold them but short enough to provide quality lighting.

 Q – What about bike racks?